Doctor0Evil/World-of-Darkwood/README.md

 - Perception Training – extending practical use of Perception attribute (e.g., spotting traps, tells).
 - Exploration – map annotation, route recall, non‑magical navigation improvements.
 - Focus – resistance to panic in combat, slower aim sway under stress.
-- Tinkering – repair depth and customization of gear.[5][3]
+- Tinkering – repair depth and customization of gear.

-Skill progression is slow and steep in its upper range, echoing harsh games where maxing a skill is a long‑term aspiration, not a default expectation.[3][5]
+Skill progression is slow and steep in its upper range, echoing harsh games where maxing a skill is a long‑term aspiration, not a default expectation.

 ### Traits (Permanent Trade‑Off Modifiers)